 Travelling is not for the faint-hearted.
-There is a reason why every doesn’t travel all the time.
+There is a reason why everyone doesn’t travel all the time.

 Travelling is hard work, no matter what or how you have planned your travel.
 Whether everything is all planned out or you just choose to see where life takes you.
 Things go wrong, prices change and stress levels rise.

 This doesn’t mean travelling should be dismissed.
 There is also a reason why people travel.
-These times can really make you feel like the stress is all worth it.
+These beautiful travel moments can really make you feel like the stress is all worth it.
 I can liken it to having a child.
 The days are stressful and but in the end it is a wonderful experience.

 We have been on the move for a month now and we have had our ups and downs.

 Our first ”down” was when we had to move out our house.
 The last week was the most stressful.
 Everyone came and helped us at some point in that week.
 We had a lot of stuff to move out.
 The landlord arrived a bit early and it felt like we still had way too much to even sort out.
 Once we got everything lit of the house and the landlord was on her way.
 We thought we could manage a train trip to our first stop.
 That didn’t happen.
 We had far too much to carry as the last hour was a rush to get out the house.
 My husbands step father offered to give us a lift to where we needed to get to.

 We spent about 3 weeks travel around the UK to see friends and family.
 At each stop, in felt like I was shedding things that I didn’t need in my backpack.
 By the time we were ready for our flight to Italy, we were pretty much ready.
 I look back and I am glad to have that chance to sort out the backpacks and slim down our things.